jtimbobolan/shared-ui-components/navigation/TAILWIND_GUIDE.md

 ## Troubleshooting

 ### CSS not applying?
-1. Make sure you run `npm run build` (not just `npm run build:ts`)
+1. Make sure you run `npm run build`
-2. Check that `dist/styles.css` exists
+2. Check that `dist/cw-navigation.es.js` exists
-3. Verify `cw-navigation-lit.compiled.ts` was created
+3. Verify Tailwind classes are in the dist file: `Get-Content dist/cw-navigation.es.js | Select-String "bg-slate"`

 ### Tailwind directives showing errors in editor?
 - This is normal!
-The `@tailwind` and `@apply` directives are processed by Tailwind CLI
+The `@tailwind` and `@apply` directives are processed by PostCSS during build
-- Errors will disappear after running `npm run build:css`
+- The component will work correctly after building

 ### TypeScript compilation errors?
-- Make sure `cw-navigation-lit.compiled.ts` exists
+- Make sure all dependencies are installed: `npm install`
 - Run the full build: `npm run build`
+- Check `vite.config.ts` is properly configured

+### New Tailwind classes not appearing?
+1. Make sure the class is used in `cw-navigation.ts`
+2. Verify `tailwind.config.js` content array includes your file
+3. Rebuild: `npm run build`

 ## Example: Adding a New Color Scheme